Spatially Varying Deep Functional Neural Network: Application in Large-Scale Crop Yield Prediction: Midwest crop yield prediction

-The proposed DSNet significantly outperforms all competing methods, achieving the lowest MSPE and weighted MSPE.
-The basic FNN model, which lacks any spatial adaptation, yields the highest errors in both metrics.
-However, its two enhanced variants - FNN(i), incorporating spatially varying weights, and FNN(ii), incorporating spatial random effects - show substantial improvements in predictive accuracy.
+However, its two enhanced variants - FNN(i), incorporating spatial random effects, and FNN(ii), incorporating spatially varying weights - show substantial improvements in predictive accuracy.
 These results highlight that each spatial component independently contributes substantially to explaining variability in corn yield.
-As expected, combining both components, as in the full DSNet model, yields even greater predictive performance than including either one alone.
+As expected, combining both components, as in the full SVD-funNet model, yields even greater predictive performance than including either one alone.

 The other machine learning methods, NN, XGB, and their variants, exhibit a similar pattern: prediction accuracy improves when spatially varying weights are assigned to the FPC scores, and further improves when spatial random effects are incorporated.
-However, neither NN(iii) nor XGB(iii), the versions that include both spatial components, outperform the proposed DSNet.
-This comparison highlights the advantage of DSNet’s flexible functional data modeling, which does not rely on FPC functions and allows the use of distinct basis functions for representing functional inputs and their associated weights.
+However, neither NN(iii) nor XGB(iii), the versions that include both spatial components, outperform the proposed SVD-funNet.
+This comparison highlights the advantage of SVD-funNet’s flexible functional data modeling, which does not rely on FPC functions and allows the use of distinct basis functions for representing functional inputs and their associated weights.
 Interestingly, in the absence of spatial modeling, both NN and XGB achieve lower cross-validation (CV) errors when using raw daily maximum and minimum temperature curves as multivariate inputs, compared to using multivariate FPC scores.
 While incorporating FPC scores into DNNs has proven effective for some applications \citep{wang2023deep}, this approach does not yield comparable benefits for our data.
 We conjecture that for our data, the FPC scores derived solely based on the variance structure of the functional covariates without considering their relationship to the response variable, may not be able to adequately capture the variation in the response \citep{jolliffe1982note}.

 Finally, the SVFM shows notably inferior predictive performance compared to the deep learning approaches that incorporate spatial structure, exhibiting substantially higher MSPEs and considerably longer computation times.
 Relative to its performance in the simulation study, even under Scenario 2, the SVFM performs markedly worse on real data.
 We think this is likely because the true structure of spatially indexed temperature trajectories and the relationship between both functional and scalar covariates and corn yield is likely more complex than what a parametric model, even a flexible one like SVFM, can capture.
 Even when real covariates are used in Scenario 2, the simulation model for the response may still be overly simplistic and biased in favor of SVFM.
 For instance, the weights on the functional and scalar covariates in the real setting may not follow a stationary Gaussian process.
 These findings highlight the importance of leveraging the flexibility and robustness of deep learning methods when dealing with complex, high-dimensional climate-agriculture data.
 While using monthly average precipitation as scalar covariates, rather than annual precipitation as in the current model, might improve predictive performance, we do not anticipate it would reduce the MSPE by half.
 Rather, it would significantly increase the computational burden.